By Eric Vandenbroeck and

 We have a great deal

-of evidence to show that the RSS is an organization which is in the nature of a
+of evidence to show that the RSS is an organization which is like a

-private army and which is definitely proceeding on the
+private army and that is definitely proceeding on the strictest Nazi

-strictest Nazi lines, even following the technique of organization…I have some
+lines, even following the technique of organization…I have some knowledge of

-knowledge of the way the Nazi movement developed in Germany.
-It attracted by
+the way the Nazi movement developed in Germany.
+It attracted considerable

-middle class young men and women who are normally not too intelligent and for
+numbers of lower-middle-class young men and women, who are normally not too

 (We can see here